-One hurdle most online teachers face (and offline teachers as well) is keeping students focused.
+One hurdle most online teachers with Cambly Kids face (and offline teachers as well) is keeping students focused.
 It can be difficult for students to grasp how important education is and keeping them motivated while learning for long stretches can sometimes feel like an impossible task.

 But enough dancing around it – what does ‘Galatea’ mean?

 The Origins of Galatea

 Galatea is the name of a character from Greek mythology.
 Her story is a fascinating one, but we’ll try to keep it brief.
 In the myth, Galatea is a statue sculpted by the ancient king of Cyprus, Pygmalion.
 After sculpting her, Pygmalion quickly fell in love with Galatea and prayed to the gods, asking them to bring her to life.
 The goddess Aphrodite answered his prayer and brought her to life and the two of them were married.